Oil majors reverse decade of stalled growth to beat supply crunch fears

 As a result, most majors are now planning exceptionally strong production growth until at least 2021, a Reuters analysis of the latest investor presentation and corporate plans showed.

-The seven companies will add almost 3 million barrels per day to their combined output in the next 5 years effectively generating production the size of another major like Chevron.
+The seven companies will add almost 3 million barrels per day to their combined output in the next five years effectively generating production the size of another major like Chevron.

+The International Energy Agency on Monday warned that global oil supply may struggle to match demand after 2020 due to the sharp decline in investment in recent years.

+Fatih Birol, the head of the West's energy watchdog, said that investment in oil needs to rise this year by 20 percent from 2016 in order to meet the rise in demand and natural field decline.

 A lot of new barrels will not be necessarily oil as firms like Shell and Eni are pressing ahead with giant gas projects.